100mslive/web-sdks/README.md

 `http://locahost:<port>/<room-code>`

-Once you run `yarn dev`, the the localhost link with the port will be generated automatically.
+Once you run `yarn dev`, the localhost link with the port will be generated automatically.
 Just get the roomCode from [100ms dashboard](https://dashboard.100ms.live) and append at the end

 ### Testing changes locally